exercism/docs/building/product/test-runners.md

 # Test Runners

-A Test Runner is a piece of software that runs a an exercise's tests against a student's code.
+A Test Runner is a piece of software that runs an exercise's tests against a student's code.

 Test Runners give us two advantages: